Safeguarding in faith-based organisations during the COVID-19 crisis

 Safe online activities

-Faith-based organisations face restrictions in running face-to-face services (except for private worship), and need to engage with their communities in virtual and socially-distanced ways.
-The challenges of doing so in a safe way are significant and often a new challenge for people.
-However, protections should be put in place that continue to safeguard people from the risk of abuse and grooming.
+Most restrictions faith-based organisations faced have now been lifted but many will continue to choose to engage with their communities in virtual and socially-distanced ways, as well as face-to-face.
+It is important to remain aware of the challenges of doing so in a safe way and protections to safeguard people from the risk of abuse and grooming should be maintained.
 This includes considering the protection of data and sharing personal information.

 There have also been recent reports of a rise in hacking activity which seeks to disrupt online activities and spread harmful or abusive material.